 I’ve spoken to a lot of Invisalign patients over the past twelve months.
 Their initial Invisalign estimates ranged between nine months and 1.5 years.
 Though in reality no one I met finished in the projected amount of time.

 In fact, everyone I know spent an additional six to nine months wearing them.
 Invisalign says this occurs when your teeth don’t move as projected.

 During the consultation my orthodontist provided a ten month estimate.
 I wore the first set of trays for slightly less than one year.

-Unfortunately, I am now in my second set of aligners, because one of my teeth did not move as expected.
-That resulted in another four months of Invisalign.
-I’m now half-way through the second round.
+Then I moved to a second set of aligners, because one of my teeth did not move as expected.
+That resulted in another two months of Invisalign.

 I think each case is completely unique, but for the most part the timeline for Invisalign seems to move forward and not back.
 I’ve never met anyone who finished treatment earlier than expected.
 Those people may exist I just haven’t met any of them.

 How Do I Know If My Invisalign Is Working?